larribas/terraform-aws-mlflow/README.md

 - [x] Output info to hook it to an LB listener
 - [x] Default S3 bucket + IAM role + Documentation
 - [x] RDS cluster + backend-store-uri + Documentation
+- [x] Terraform fmt and grooming
+- [ ] README
+- [ ] LICENSE
 - [ ] Full example with a custom domain, ALB and S3 buckets
 - [ ] Terratest and GitHub Actions
-- [ ] Terraform fmt and grooming
-- [ ] README
-- [ ] LICENSE
 - [ ] PR to mlflow to accept BACKEND_STORE_URI as an environment variable => Allow selecting a different container image
 - [ ] Target-based autoscaling
 - [ ] Allow injecting sidecar containers and inject a datadog agent